-When getting results is all that matters, searching for ‘the best’ is only a distraction.
-Who you really want is someone who brings out the best in you, because the answers are already inside you.
+When getting results is important to you, searching for ‘the best’ is only a distraction.
+Who you really want is someone who brings out the best in you, because the answers to your own problems are already inside you!